 Make no mistake, this is Santana’s show and his guitar playing is truly the focal point.
 His precision on tracks like “Jin-go-lo-ba” and “Europa” show how much he is revered as one of the greatest guitar players of all time.
-His spiritual flows into his guitar playing making his shows a sacred event.
-“Are you Ready” combined by a Blackman and Santana solo.
+His spiritual beliefs flowed into his guitar playing making this show a sacred event.

 It wouldn’t be a Woodstock celebration without Santana’s presence.
 It was a packed crowd and everyone going home feeling like they were witnessing another part of musical history!

 Soul Sacrifice (With Light my Fire snippet –cover The Doors)

 Exodus (Bob Marley cover)(Get Up, Stand Up – Bob Marley cover and Slippin’ Into Darknesss – wart cover –snippets